 The solution is to teach him or her anger and rage; rather than dealing with their anger in a healthy way (or more likely, sublimating it) instead channel it into their words and fists.
 In extreme cases, even going so far as to instill a killer instinct.

 This can have two outcomes, one good and one bad.
-The good outcome results in the character taking a level in badass and gaining a backbone along with the combat skills thanks to this training, which may take the form of anything from simple self defense classes to outright maddening them into misanthropy.
+The good outcome results in the character gaining a backbone without losing their better traits.
 Their nature and demeanor as a kind/caring/friendly person will otherwise remain unchanged, but now they'll stand up for themselves and the weak rather than simply caring for them.

 On the bright side, these usually end in Pygmalion Snapback.